-Consolidation loans can greatly simplify your student loan repayment process, as the purpose is to turn several payments into one.
-Often, interest rates on the consolidated loans are lower than what you would have been paying, although you won’t be able to consolidate your private and federal student college loans into one.
-Federal loans may be consolidated during periods of repayment, grace, deferment, and forbearance, and college loans may not be consolidated while the borrower is still in school.
-The consolidation rate is fixed for the life of the loan, which protects the borrower from future increases in variable rate loans but prevents them from benefiting from future decreases in variable rates.
-There are no application fees or prepayment penalties, but be sure nonetheless to investigate your options carefully, as if you consolidate your college loans, you may lose out on some borrower benefits.
+Consolidating loans can simplify your student loan repayment process because they combine several payments into one.
+Interest rates on consolidated loans are often lower than loans that are not consolidated.
+Federal loans can be consolidated during repayment, grace periods, deferment, and forbearance.
+Loans cannot be consolidated while the borrower is still in school.
+The consolidation rate is fixed for the life of the loan, which protects the borrower from possible rate increases but does not allow them to benefit from possible decreases.
+There are no application fees or prepayment penalties.
+Still, investigate your options carefully to not lose out on borrower benefits.

 Latest College & Financial Aid News